Jekyllina/Mel-Exercises/README.md

 # AIV Mel Exercises:
-- DS_CreateObjects: a script that create 3 polySpheres and 3 polyCubes, 3 polySphere are placed 5 units from each other in X. but not moved in Y or Z, 3 polyCubes are on top of the spheres in the viewport (3 units above); the first cube has a red lambert material assigned to it, the second cube has a green lambert material assigned to it, the third cube has a blue blinn material assigned to it
+- DS_CreateObjects: a script that creates 3 polySpheres and 3 polyCubes, the polySpheres are placed 5 units from each other in X, but not moved in Y or Z, the polyCubes are on top of the spheres in the viewport (3 units above); the first cube has a red lambert material assigned to it, the second cube has a green lambert material assigned to it, the third cube has a blue blinn material assigned to it
 - DS_MoveObject: move the selected object / objects 1.5 units up
 - DS_CountObjects: a script that based on selection will print how many objects the user has selected